Don’t worry, you’ve got this!

 Meditation and mindfulness can help relax you and provide great self-care for when dealing with flare ups.

 Some people with fibromyalgia try complementary or alternative treatments, such as acupuncture, massage manipulation or aromatherapy 1.

 Restless Leg Syndrome

-Studies also show that people suffering fibromyalgia are more likely to experience restless legs syndrome.
+Studies also show that people suffering from fibromyalgia are more likely to experience restless legs syndrome.
 This disorder causes the urge to move your legs along with uncomfortable sensations and further impact on sleep for firbo sufferers.
-However there is effective treatment for restless legs syndrome which is likely to improve the quality of life for sufferers.
+However, there is an effective treatment for restless legs syndrome which is likely to improve the quality of life for sufferers.
 2

 There isn’t one set treatment plan for every fibromyalgia sufferer.
-Contact your G.P. and follow the treatment plan given from your consultant.
+Contact your G.P. and follow the treatment plan given by your consultant.

 Do you need support going through your treatment?

 Many people find support groups helpful, knowing you are not alone in going through this condition can really help.
 Just by talking to someone who knows what you’re going though can make you feel better.
 Find out more about Fibromyalgia UK and how they can help you through the condition here.